 This institutional funding leverages, rather than displaces, external sources of support for graduate programs.
 Therefore, a matching requirement is included in the design of the program.
-As part of the nomination, a faculty "co-sponsor" will submit a narrative that commits external funding for support during a second year.
+The "match" should cover student salary and benefits (including health care); the UGF program does not provide benefits during that year.
+As part of the nomination, a faculty "co-sponsor" will submit a narrative that commits external funding for support during an adjacent year.
 External sources can be extramural funding or philanthropy.
-Importantly, the match cannot be made from state funds or college-level RSF funding sources.
+Importantly, the match cannot be made from state funds or college-level RSF sources, with one exception: faculty start-up funding may be committed as a permissible match.
 For flexibility, the matching year may occur immediately prior to or following the year "on fellowship".
 The program director may serve as the "co-sponsor" in circumstances where a well-qualified nominee does not yet have a faculty mentor with financial responsibility but does have a readily identified source of external funding.
 For example, the program director may nominate an incoming student supported by a training grant, endowed scholarship, or external fellowship.

-Teaching responsibilities are not permitted in the year on fellowship, nor as part of the matching commitment.
+Teaching responsibilities are not permitted during the year on fellowship, nor as part of the matching commitment.

-The form to be completed by the faculty co-sponsor can be downloaded here:
+The first form will be completed by the faculty member offering a matching commitment.

-The program director or advisor formally submits the nomination, with the faculty co-sponsor form, and student nominee's CV as uploaded attachments:
+The program director/adviser formally submits the nomination using the second form, with the faculty co-sponsor form and the nominee's CV as uploaded attachments.

-The program director/advisor provides summary information about the nominee along with the co-sponsor form, and is required to rank all nominees from the same program.
-Individual programs will need to develop an internal process by which this ranking is developed.
-An internal process for ranking nominees that includes input from faculty involved in the program is strongly recommended.
+The program director/advisor provides summary information about the nominee along with the co-sponsor form, and is required to rank nominations from the same program.